sensu/sensu-docs/content/sensu-go/5.8/sensuctl/reference.md

 In addition to the standard operations, commands may support subcommands or flags that allow you to take special action based on the resource type; the following sections call out those resource-specific operations.
 For a list of subcommands specific to a resource, run `sensuctl TYPE --help`.

+### Handling large datasets

+When querying sensuctl for large datasets, you use the `--chunk-size` flag with any `list` command to avoid timeouts and improve performance.
+For example, the following command returns the same output as `sensuctl event list` but makes multiple API queries (each for the number of objects specified by `--chunk-size`) instead of one API query for the complete dataset.

+{{< highlight shell >}}
+sensuctl event list --chunk-size 20
+{{< /highlight >}}

 #### sensuctl check

 In addition to the [standard subcommands][23], sensuctl provides a command to execute a check on demand, given the check name.